-- The name of the proposed federal credit union; - The location of the proposed federal credit union and the territory in which it will operate; - The names and addresses of the subscribers to the certificate and the number of shares subscribed by each;
+- The name of the proposed federal credit union; - The location of the proposed federal credit union and the territory in which it will operate;

+• The names and addresses of the subscribers to the certificate and the number of shares subscribed by each;

-- The initial par value of the shares; - The detailed proposed field of membership; and - The fact that the certificate is made to enable such persons to avail themselves of the advantages of the Federal Credit Union Act.
+- The initial par value of the shares; - The detailed proposed field of membership; and

+• The fact that the certificate is made to enable such persons to avail themselves of the advantages of the Federal Credit Union Act.

-False statements on any of the required documentation filed in obtaining a federal credit union charter may be grounds for federal criminal prosecution.
+Willfully and knowingly making false statements on any of the required documentation filed in obtaining a federal credit union charter may be grounds for federal criminal prosecution under 18 U.S.C.
+1001.